-This is how it is for a flood victim.

-Water starts seeping under the door.
-Quickly you try to stuff towels across the threshold, but it's useless.
+This is also how it is for a flood victim.
+When the storm surge begins to invade your home and floodwaters start seeping under the door, you quickly try to stuff towels across the threshold, but it's useless.

 You can't keep out the relentless intruder.
 Slowly you watch the rising waters cover your carpets - overtake your furniture.
 It's a horrible and helpless situation...